-A life insurance plan provides financial security to the family by helping to manage the daily expenses and financial requirements in case you are not around.
+Life insurance provides financial security to the family by helping to manage daily expenses and other financial requirements in case the breadwinner happens to pass away.
 There are different types of life insurance plans and you can pick one as per your need and financial planning.
 A whole life insurance is a type of life insurance that offers coverage for the entire life.

 What is Whole Life Insurance?

 A whole life insurance policy provides coverage for the whole life, i.e. up to 100 years.
 It guarantees death benefits or the money assured to the nominee on the sudden demise of the policyholder anytime till the maturity age (100 years).

-Thus, the insured is covered till his death, provided all the premium amounts are paid.
-And if the insured crosses the maturity age, the policy automatically becomes mature after which the policy holder gets survival benefit along with maturity benefit.
+Thus, the insured is covered till his demise, provided all the premium amounts are paid.
+And if the insured crosses the maturity age, the policy automatically matures after which the policy holder gets survival benefit along with maturity benefit.

 Types of Whole Life Insurance Policy